eostrom/astreo/src/content/words/2015-05-28-dropbox-express-5-a-sandbox.md

 ---
 supertitle: Dropbox Express with ECMAScript 6+
-subtitle: "Part 5: A sandbox."
+subtitle: 'Part 5: A sandbox.'
-title: "Dropbox Express 5: A sandbox."
+title: 'Dropbox Express 5: A sandbox.'
 date: 2015-05-28T21:31Z
 tags:
   - dotenv
   - dropbox
   - node.js
   - testing
 section: code
 ---

-*This is how I built a simple server-side JavaScript app on top of the Dropbox API, using Express.js, ECMAScript 6 (and one thing I hope will be in ES 7), and Zombie.js for testing.
+_This is how I built a simple server-side JavaScript app on top of the Dropbox API, using Express.js, ECMAScript 6 (and one thing I hope will be in ES 7), and Zombie.js for testing.
 It was my first time using any of these things (except JavaScript, natch), so there are probably better ways to do some of it.
-[Let me know!][contact]*
+[Let me know!][contact]_

 In [part 4], we wrote a simple app that counts files in a Dropbox folder.
 It passes its test!
 Now let's see what it looks like in the